ibm-cloud-docs/openshift/openshift_clusters.md

   * To create a cluster in which you can run internet-facing workloads:
     * If VRF and service endpoints are enabled in your {{site.data.keyword.cloud_notm}} account, select **Both private & public endpoints**.
     * If you cannot or do not want to enable VRF, select **Public endpoint only**.
-  * To create a cluster that extends your on-premises data center only, or a cluster that extends your on-premises data center and provides limited public access with edge worker nodes, select **Both private & public endpoints** or **Private endpoint only**.
+  * To create a cluster that extends your on-premises data center only, or a cluster that extends your on-premises data center and provides limited public access with edge worker nodes, select **Both private & public endpoints**.
 Ensure that you have enabled VRF and service endpoints in your {{site.data.keyword.cloud_notm}} account.
 Note that if you enable the private service endpoint only, you must [expose the master endpoint through a private network load balancer](/docs/openshift?topic=openshift-access_cluster#access_private_se) so that users can access the master through a VPN or {{site.data.keyword.BluDirectLink}} connection.
   * To create a cluster that extends your on-premises data center and provides limited public access with a gateway appliance, select **Public endpoint only**.
 8. Configure your default worker pool.
 Worker pools are groups of worker nodes that share the same configuration.
 You can always add more worker pools to your cluster later.
    1. Filter the worker flavors by selecting a machine type.
 Virtual is billed hourly and bare metal is billed monthly.